awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 1. For **Chef client version**, specify a Chef version\.
 Valid values are `11`, `12`, `13`, `14`, or `None`\.
 If you specify `11` through `14`, Systems Manager installs the correct Chef client version on your target instances\.
 If you specify `None`, Systems Manager doesn't install the Chef client on target instances before running the document's recipes\.
 The default value is `14`\.

-1. \(Optional\) For **Chef client arguments**, specify additional arguments that are supported for the version of Chef you are using\.
-To learn more about supported arguments, run `chef-client -h` on an instance that's running the Chef client\.
+1. \(Optional\) For **Chef client arguments**, specify additional arguments that are supported for the version of Chef you're using\.
+To learn more about supported arguments, run `chef-client -h` on an instance that is running the Chef client\.

 1. \(Optional\) Enable **Why\-run** to show changes made to target instances if the recipes are run, without actually changing target instances\.

-1. For **Compliance severity**, choose the severity of Systems Manager Configuration Compliance results that you want reported\.
+1. For **Compliance severity**, choose the severity of Systems Manager Compliance results that you want reported\.
 Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you specify\.
-Configuration Compliance reports are stored in an S3 bucket that you specify as the value of the **Compliance report bucket** parameter \(step 14\)\.
-For more information about Configuration Compliance, see [Working with Compliance](sysman-compliance-about.md) in this guide\.
+Compliance reports are stored in an S3 bucket that you specify as the value of the **Compliance report bucket** parameter \(step 14\)\.
+For more information about Compliance, see [Working with Compliance](sysman-compliance-about.md) in this guide\.

-   Compliance scans measure drift between configuration that's specified in your Chef recipes and instance resources\.
+   Compliance scans measure drift between configuration that is specified in your Chef recipes and instance resources\.
 Valid values are `Critical`, `High`, `Medium`, `Low`, `Informational`, `Unspecified`, or `None`\.
 To skip compliance reporting, choose `None`\.

 1. For **Compliance type**, specify the compliance type for which you want results reported\.
 Valid values are `Association` for State Manager associations, or `Custom:`*custom\_type*\.
 The default value is `Custom:Chef`\.

-1. For **Compliance report bucket**, enter the name of an S3 bucket in which to store information about every Chef run performed by this document, including resource configuration and Configuration Compliance results\.
+1. For **Compliance report bucket**, enter the name of an S3 bucket in which to store information about every Chef run performed by this document, including resource configuration and Compliance results\.

 1. In **Rate control**, configure options to run State Manager associations across a fleet of managed instances\.
 For information about using rate controls, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.